Albertzue/learning_notes/aws/ANS/keypoint.md

+1. A: Register the receiver ENIs to the multicast group.
+2. D: Associate the receiver subnets with the multicast domain.
+3. E: Allow the sender's UDP traffic in the receiver’s security group.

+If your networkinterface has multiple IPv4 addressesand traffic is sent to a secondary private IPv4 address, the flow log displays the primary private IPv4 address in the dstaddr field.To capture the original destination IP address, create a flow log with the pkt-dstaddr field.

+aws global accelerator support ALB, Network Load Balancer (NLB), Amazon EC2 instance, or Elastic IP address.

+To expose an internet-facing application with source IP visibility, use the ip target type for the NLB and set the Kubernetes service'sexternalTrafficPolicy to Local.This configuration ensures that the original source IP address is preserved and visible to the pods

+Manually specifying an IPv6 blockis unnecessary

+prepend is only be user from DTC to AWS, but not from AWS to DTC

 ALB cannot be specified as the target of an endpoint service

 Adding routes to the PrivateLink endpoints in the route table is not necessary for endpoint communication